Economy of Taiwan: History

+In 1949, over two million Kuomintang supporters fled to the island following the loss of Mainland China in the Chinese Civil War.
+The sudden increase in population also affected Taiwan's economy.

+Facing the economic pressure, the Kuomintang regime established several economic plans and policies.
 The first step towards industrialization was land reforms, a crucial step in modernizing the economy, as it created a class of landowners with the capital they could invest in future economic endeavors.
 US aid was also important in stabilizing post-war Taiwan, and it constituted more than 30 percent of domestic investment from 1951 to 1962.
 These factors, together with government planning and universal education, brought rapid advancements in industry and agriculture, and living standards.
 The economy shifted from an agriculture-based economy (32% of GDP in 1952) to an industry-oriented economy (47% of GDP in 1986).
 Between 1952 and 1961, the economy grew by an average of 9.21% each year.

-Once again, the transformation of Taiwan's economy cannot be understood without reference to the larger geopolitical framework.
-Although aid was cut back in the 1970s, it was crucial in the formative years, spurring industrialization, and security and economic links between Taiwan and the United States were maintained.
+The transformation of Taiwan's economy has been influenced by broader geopolitical dynamics.
+Although aid was cut back in the 1970s, it was crucial in its formative years, spurring industrialization, and security and economic links between Taiwan and the United States were maintained.
 Uncertainty about the US commitment accelerated the country's shift from subsidized import-substitution in the 1950s to export-led growth.
-The development of foreign trade and exports helped absorb excess labor from the decreased importance of agriculture in the economy.
+The development of foreign trade and exports helped absorb excess labor from a decreased importance of agriculture in the economy.
 Taiwan moved from cheap, labor-intensive manufactures, such as textiles and toys, into an expansion of heavy industry and infrastructure in the 1970s and then to advanced electronics in the subsequent decade.
 By the 1980s, the economy was becoming increasingly open, and the government moved towards the privatization of government enterprises.
 Technological development led to the establishment of the Hsinchu Science Park in 1981.
 Investments in mainland China spurred cross-strait trade, decreasing Taiwan's dependence on the United States market.
 From 1981 to 1995, the economy grew at an annual rate of 7.52%, and the service sector became the largest sector at 51.67%, surpassing the industrial sector and becoming a major source of the economy's growth.

 International Trade is officially assisted by Taiwan External Trade Development Council.
-Because of the financial policy by the Central Bank of the Republic of China (Taiwan) and its entrepreneurial strengths, Taiwan suffered little from the financial crisis of 1997-1999 compared to other economies in the region.
+Because of the financial policy by the Central Bank of the Republic of China (Taiwan) and its entrepreneurial strengths, Taiwan suffered little from the 1997 Asian financial crisis compared to other economies in the region.